 The Quadram Institute is the name of the new centre for food and health research to be located at the heart of the Norwich Research Park, one of Europe’s largest single-site concentrations of research in food, health and environmental sciences.

-The new world leading centre for food and health research will bring together Quadram Institute Bioscience (formerly the Institute of Food Research), the Norfolk and Norwich University Hospitals’ regional gastrointestinal endoscopy facility and aspects of the University of East Anglia’s Norwich Medical School and the Faculty of Science.
+The new world leading centre for food and health research will bring together Quadram Institute Bioscience (formerly the Institute of Food Research), the Norfolk and Norwich University Hospitals’ endoscopy centre and aspects of the University of East Anglia’s Norwich Medical School and the Faculty of Science.